Download and Installation

 Increase stack size for OpenMP

-There is a separate setting to define stack size for OpenMP.
-This value is unrelated to the system stack size explained above.
-You can use an environment variable for the stack size.
+There is a separate setting to define the stack size for OpenMP.
+This value is independent of the system stack size explained above.
+You can set it using an environment variable.

 Linux and macOS

-Please type the following command in your shell.
+To check the current value, type the following command in your shell:

 echo $OMP_STACKSIZE